 - by a person under the age of 18.

 It is illegal in California if a person sends sexually suggestive material with the aim to:

 - threaten the intended recipient.

-Here, Mark is guilty of stalking, which punishes threatening and harassing behavior.
+Due to the text messaging of sexual images and comments, Mark is guilty of stalking, which punishes threatening and harassing behavior.